Normative Feeling: Socially Patterned Affective Mechanisms: Methods

 \subsection{Eat}

-On their turn each agent consumes resources based on $\mu_{eat}$, which is their internal Bite Size ($B$) model modified by their affective state.
+On their turn, each agent tries to consume an amount of resources of $\mu_{eat}$, which is determined by internal Bite Size ($B_{bite}$), modified by their current mood.
 This value is added to their internal energy and removed from the global resource level.
 If there are no resources left, the agent gets no energy.
-If all agents eat at a higher Bite Size, the environment will not be able to support as many agents; thereby, exhibiting 'tragedy of the commons' dynamics.
-A higher value is therefore considered more greedy or selfish. \cite{hardin_tragedy_1968}.
+If all agents eat at a higher $B_{bite}$, the environment will not be able to support as many agents; thereby, exhibiting 'tragedy of the commons' dynamics.
+A higher value is therefore considered more greedy or selfish \cite{hardin_tragedy_1968}.